'Basketball Is Everything To Him': Interboro High School Basketball Manager Gets Shot Of Lifetime In Big Game

 PROSPECT PARK, Pa.
-(CBS) — A local teen is suiting up Monday night to take part in a basketball game at Interboro High School and he’s expected to draw a big crowd.
-It’s expected to be an emotional and very special night.
+(CBS) — He’s an important part of the Interboro High School basketball team but he’s never had a chance to play — until now.
+It was an emotional and very special night.

 Everybody at Interboro seems to know Colin Jones.